IPAMS/IDSimF/documentation/installation/compiling_macos.rst

 Building guide: MacOS
 ---------------------

 IDSimF is developed and tested on MacOS extensively.
-This guide is describing compilation on MacOS 10.14 Mojave with the open source package management system `Macports <https://www.macports.org/>`_.
+This guide is describing compilation on MacOS Monterey with the open source package management system `Macports <https://www.macports.org/>`_.
 However, compilation of IDSimF on other MacOS versions and with different package management systems, particularly `Homebrew <https://brew.sh>`_, should be possible in a similar way to this guide.

 This installation guide assumes that you have `Macports <https://www.macports.org/>`_ installed.
 Xcode and the Xcode commandline tools are required for Macports and are therefore assumed to be installed too.
 This guide also assumes that you have basic familiarity with the command line / terminal and the ``port`` command line tool of Macports.